TheTurkeyDev/blog/content/posts/scoreboard-hack/index.md

 ---
 title: "Scoreboard Reverse Engineering"
-description: ""
+description: "My progress as I attempt to reverse engineer the communications for the scoreboard at Heatwave Arena"
 date: 2025-02-14T20:01:13-05:00
-draft: true
+draft: false
 tags: ["hacking", "reverse engineering"]
 toc: true
 ---

 ## Premise & Goal
 I am attempting to hack the scoreboard at Heatwave Area, or well kind of.
 The goal for now is just to be able to read the current state of the scoreboard and be able to utilize that information for other projects.
 [I’ve been streaming some of my roller games here and I have a score bug on my stream](https://www.twitch.tv/turkeydev/clip/FilthyTawdryDonutKappaClaus-CPZQF9Gd1WU4-RtU).
-This score bug is actually driven from the site that is used to track the  league, but it would be much simpler and be better to eliminate the middleman and drive the score bug purely off the scoreboard that’s already here.
-Additionally there are some cool things we’d love to explore here at the rink such as adding LED’s that can do effects and be driven off the current state of the scoreboard.
+This score bug is actually driven from the site that is used to track the  league schedule, standings, etc.., but it would be much simpler and better to eliminate the middleman and drive the score bug purely off the scoreboard that’s already here.
+Additionally there are some cool things we’d love to explore here at the rink such as adding LED’s that can do effects based off the current state of the scoreboard.

-Now Varsity Scoreboards does have a partnership with another company to give you 3rd party access to some of this data, but it requires a $500 piece of equipment and a $400 a year subscription.
+Varsity Scoreboards, the maker of the scoreboard at Heatwave, does have a partnership with another company to give you 3rd party access to some of this data, but it requires a $500 piece of equipment and a $400/yr subscription.
 Suffice to say that is not in the budget and needing a 3rd party to be able to get the data out of the scoreboard the rink already owns is just…..
 Annoying, but this does show it is possible.

-So come along as I attempt to reverse engineer this scoreboard and if you know anything feel free to leave a comment.
-I am figuring this all out as I go and would love some helpful insights from those smarter than me at this.
+I am going into this blind and most everything about this is going to be a learning experience for me.
+While I do know how to program and have education around various aspects of this project, I've never tried to reverse engineer something where there is next to no documentation or outside examples.
+Let's just say I'm making this all up as I go.

-Quick disclaimer, I know I could use some sort of AI image to text algorithm on the scoreboard, but AI takes a lot more compute power than reverse engineering the communications and I’m just not someone who cares to mess with AI based projects.
+Quick disclaimer, I know I could use some sort of AI image to text algorithm on the scoreboard, but AI takes a lot more compute power than reverse engineering the communications and I’m just not someone who cares as much with AI based projects.
 It’s a totally valid solution, just not the one I’m exploring.

 ## Wireless Tangent
-Initially when this scoreboard was installed the controller, which handles all the user input and drivers what the scoreboard displays, was wireless and utilized a 2.4 giga hertz LoRa Transceiver module for communications.
+Initially when this scoreboard was installed the controller, which handles all the user input and drives what the scoreboard displays, was wireless and utilized a 2.4 gigahertz, LoRa Transceiver module for communications.

 ![Motherboard](./motherboard.png)

 I purchased the same module and started to try and use it to intercept the wireless packets.
 I didn’t get very far here, and I suspect the packets are encrypted, but the wireless connection between the scoreboard and controller was very flaky to say the least.
-There were constant disconnections between the scoreboard and controller that drove us up the wall.
+There were constant disconnections between the scoreboard and controller and it drove us up the wall.

 ## Wired Communication Standard
-Ultimately we settled to wire the controller to the scoreboard, so I moved my efforts to trying to reverse engineer the wired connection.
+Ultimately we settled to hard wire the controller to the scoreboard, so I moved my efforts to trying to reverse engineer the wired connection.
 This is where the project really starts.

-First the connection utilizes 5 pin din connectors which realistically tells me nothing as there isn’t any sort of standards around the pinouts or what they are even carry.
+First, the connection utilizes a 5 pin din connector which realistically tells me nothing as there isn’t any sort of standard around the pinouts or what they are even carry.
 Even if there are, there’s always a chance the company could be using the cables outside of spec too.
-Opening the controller gives me much more information as I can clearly see traces running from 2 of the pins on these din connectors to an IC.
+Inspecting the PCB and the internal half of the din connectors gives me much more information as I can clearly see traces running from 2 of the pins on these din connectors to an IC.

 ![Image of the pin traces](./pin_traces.png)

-Sadly the IC’s have some sort of paint or covering over the IC’s markings, but with some careful lighting tricks and guesses I can make out the text VP12, which after googling leads me to [this family of RS-485 transceivers](https://www.ti.com/lit/ds/symlink/sn65hvd10.pdf).
+Sadly the IC’s have some sort of paint or coating over the IC’s markings, but with some careful lighting tricks and guesses I can make out the text `VP12`, which after googling leads me to [this family of RS-485 transceivers](https://www.ti.com/lit/ds/symlink/sn65hvd10.pdf).
+Specifically the `SN65HVD12P` variant as the datasheet denotes this one to have `VP12` marking on it's surface mount part.

 ## Intercepting Packets
 Now that I know what I am looking for with respect to the communications over the wired signal, I need to determine the pins carrying the communications and the protocol the controller and scoreboard are using to communicate.
-RS-485 is a communication that uses 2 wires in a half-duplex communication mode.
+RS-485 is a communication that uses 2 wires in a half-duplex communication mode with these IC's.
 Determining what 2 pins carry the data signal is mainly just following what pins the pcb traces go to on connector and then plugging into those two pins.
 For now I'll ignore the other 3 pins.

 **UPDATE:** I've since done some more investigation and deduced the following pinout with a picture and color key
 1. GND  (White)